Clueninja/xwiimote-godot/README.md

 "$scons platform=linux"
 in the directory

-In project settings, disable vsync to get the wiimote to work properly
+(Important) In project settings, disable vsync to get the wiimote to work properly

 To check for connected devices, use .list_devices() which will print out "Found device #" for each device connected